christosgalano/christosgalano.github.io/_drafts/conways-law.md

   - miscellaneous
 ---

 In software development, success isn't determined solely by tools or frameworks—it's deeply influenced by how teams are organized.
-This is the heart of **Conway's Law**, a principle that remains inescapable for organizations building complex systems.
+This is the heart of Conway's Law, a principle that remains inescapable for organizations building complex systems.

 ## What Is Conway's Law?